runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 <operations> [ Transaction DEXTER Target Amount CD ] ;; _ </operations>
 ```

 The following proposition `[only-dexter]` states that no one other than Dexter can emit operations whose sender is Dexter.
 Note that Sends, Transfers, and MintBurns are defined to be zero for operations whose sender is not Dexter.
+Also, obviously, the state variables and XTZ balance of Dexter can be updated only by Dexter.

 ```
 proposition [only-dexter]: